exasol/error-reporting-java/README.md

    Even if you deleted the entry with the highest number.
 The whole purpose of that index is to help avoid reusing error codes.

-3. Do not reuse the error code (see ["Never Change the Meaning of an Error"](#never-change-the-meaning-of-an-error).
+3. Do not reuse the error code (see ["Never Change the Meaning of an Error"](#never-change-the-meaning-of-an-error)).

 ## Information for Users